-Although no-one can predict how the birth of your baby will go, writing a birth plan gives you a chance to think about what’s important to you, and may give you a better chance of having a satisfying birth experience.
+Although no-one can predict how the birth of your baby will unfold, writing a birth plan gives you a chance to think about what is important to you, and may give you a better chance of having a satisfying birth experience.

-Having a (translated) copy to give hospital staff when you're in labour may help them to better meet your needs.
+TIP: Having a (translated) copy of your birth plan to give hospital staff when you’re in labour may help them to better meet your needs.

 For a similar list of questions in French, see www.alternatives.be.

-- Under what circumstances do you induce labour?
-How do you induce labour?
+- Under what circumstances would labour be induced, and how?
 What happens if I prefer to wait until I go into labour naturally?

 - Can I wear my own clothes?

 - When I arrive at hospital, am I expected to have an enema?
 Can I choose not to?